 There is no fiscal impact directly resulting from this action.
-Based on estimates from Host Compliance, a consulting firm specializing in tracking short-term rentals, there were (pre-COVID-19) approximately 404 listings at 329 properties in Fullerton with an average nightly rate of \$119.
-Assuming an occupancy of 26 nights per year, per property, at the average nightly rate, the Transient Occupancy Tax revenue to the City would equal \$101,792.
+Based on estimates from Host Compliance, a consulting firm specializing in tracking short-term rentals, in June 2020 there were 424 listings at 305 properties in Fullerton with an average nightly rate of \$110.
+Assuming an occupancy of 30 nights per year, per property, at the average nightly rate, the Transient Occupancy Tax revenue to the City would equal \$100,650.
 Fees for administering the short-term rental program would be paid by the short-term rental operators through an initial permit fee and renewal fee.
-It is impossible to predict the extent of the effects to the short-term rental market as a result of the COVID-19 pandemic which would directly impact revenues.